kube-compose/kube-compose/README.md

 The third limitation implies that sharing volumes between two docker compose services is not supported, even though this could be implemented through persistent volumes.

 ## Running containers as specific users
-Images and stubs run in CI often cannot be easily modified because they are provided by a third party, and the cluster's pod security policy can deny images from being run with the correct user.
+Docker images and stubs run in CI often cannot be easily modified because they are provided by a third party, and the cluster's pod security policy can deny images from being run with the correct user.
 For this reason, `kube-compose` allows you to use the `--run-as-user` flag:
 ```bash
 kube-compose up --run-as-user
 ```